vanessalvf/reading-notes/README.md

 3. The success of my team is my success as my success if also my team's success.
 We can grow with those around us.

 https://github.com/vanessalvf

+# Learning markdown section that I will later organzize to page: Class 01